Olympus E-M1 versus Sony A850

 - More modern: Reflects 4 years of technical progress since the A850 launch.

-Reasons to prefer the Sony Alpha A850:
+Arguments in favor of the Sony Alpha A850:

 - More detail: Has more megapixels (24.4 vs 15.9MP), which boosts linear resolution by 26%.